Sulayman Pasha Mosque: Construction

 Before the Ottoman period began, the Mamluk style heavily influenced mosque architecture.
 While other areas in the Islamic world, such as then-Syria, were able to embrace the presence of the Ottoman style, it was not easy for Egypt to directly embrace and incorporate Ottoman elements at first.
 This was because Egypt, and Cairo in particular, was the center for the Mamluk Sultanate's golden age.
-As a result, when the Sulayman Pasha mosque was built, it incorporated both elements from both Ottoman and Cairene architecture.
+As a result, when the Sulayman Pasha Mosque was built, it incorporated both elements from both Ottoman and Cairene architecture.

-19th century

 While light restorations likely took place, the overall scheme of the mosque is original.
-Until restoration in the 20th century, a large model boat hung within the arcades adjoining the tomb of the mosque.
-The model boat was a reference to Pharaonic burial customs.
+Until restoration in the 20th century, a large model boat hung within the arcades adjoining the tomb of the mosque; as a reference to Pharaonic burial customs.